jayce1992/RealtimeTalkServer/README.md

 ## Overview

+## How to run

 Step 1.
 Import project to Android Studio or any other IDE in your choice.

 Step 2.
-Add a library json-simple-1.1.1.jar to your project, you will need it to work with Yandex Translation API
+Add a library http://www.java2s.com/Code/Jar/j/Downloadjsonsimple111jar.htm to your project, you will need it to work with Yandex Translation API

-## How to run

-Provide code examples and explanations of how to get the project.
+Step 3.
+Go to https://tech.yandex.com/keys/get/?service=trnsl and get the API key

+Step 4.
+In MainActivity.java, find the function getJsonStringYandex and replace apiKey to your own key that you got from https://tech.yandex.com/keys/get/?service=trnsl

 ## API Reference
 Yandex Translation API - https://tech.yandex.com/translate/